threefoldtecharchive/info_manual3/wiki/faq/faq.md

 The Proof-of-Utilization distribution flow is the following:

-* 50% goes to solution providers and sales
+* 50% goes to solution providers and sales channels*
 * 35% goes to TFT burning
 * 10% goes to the Threefold Foundation
 * 5% goes to the Validator Staking Pool

 To see the Proof-of-Utilization distribution flow chart, check this [link](https://library.threefold.me/info/threefold#/tokens/threefold__token_overview).

+*Note: For billing purposes, ThreeFold DAO will check if the workload comes from a known sales channel and/or solution provider.
+If yes, then the billing smart contract code will know how to distribute the TFTs.
+If the sales channel and/or solution provider is not known, then the 50% will go to a DAO owned Community Grant Wallet.

 ***